coachpo/last-whisper-backend/doc/ARCHITECTURE.md

 ### Observability and Operations

-- Health endpoints: `/` and `/health` return `HealthResponse` with version and timestamp.
+- Health endpoints: `/health` returns `HealthCheckResponse` with detailed service checks.
 - File outputs are stored under the configured audio directory; filenames allow deterministic overrides via `custom_filename` and default to timestamp+hash.
-- The architecture supports external consumers of the `task_queue` if needed (e.g., metrics, notifications) without coupling them to the API.
+- The architecture supports external consumers of the `task_message_queue` if needed (e.g., metrics, notifications) without coupling them to the API.

 ### Scalability Considerations